 A healthy smile is something we all enjoy but there are side-effects with some whitening products.
-We give advice on the short and long-term effects of the various tooth-whitening systems and offer a range of in-house tooth whitening as well as take home whitening kits.
+We give advice on the short and long-term effects of the various teeth whitening systems and offer a range of in-house teeth whitening as well as take home whitening kits.

-Before commencing teeth whitening it is recommended that a complete examination is performed to exclude the presence of cavities, sensitive gum recession areas, or soft tissue conditions that can be aggravated by the bleaching chemicals.
+Before commencing teeth whitening, it is recommended that a complete examination is performed to exclude the presence of cavities, sensitive gum recession, or soft tissue conditions that can be aggravated by the bleaching chemicals.
 If you have active decay and use teeth whitening products you could have severe pain or even damage the tooth irreversibly.

-The amount that teeth will lighten from tooth whitening will vary from person to person with some people noticing a big difference after two to three treatments and others less so.
+The amount that teeth will lighten from teeth whitening will vary from person to person with some people noticing a big difference after two to three treatments and others less so.

-Brown mottling of enamel hypoplasia and tetracycline staining are difficult to whiten using most bleaching products.
+Brown mottling of enamel hypoplasia and antibiotic staining are difficult to whiten using most bleaching products.
 Other options that improve the colour and shape of teeth include composite resin or porcelain veneers.

-To achieve the best long -term results, coloured drinks such as tea, coffee, cola and sports drinks should not be consumed for 48 hours after bleaching.
+To achieve the best long-term results, coloured drinks such as tea, coffee, red wine and sports drinks should not be consumed for 48 hours after bleaching.

 Teeth Whitening Boosts Self Confidence